-Blueberries have been shown to have the highest concentration of antioxidants of any fruit that has been studied.
+Blueberries have shown to have the highest concentration of antioxidants of any fruit that has been studied.
 One-half cup of blueberries has as much antioxidant power as five servings of carrots, peas, apples, broccoli, or squash.
 Blueberries offer protection from oxidative stress in the heart — as well as the brain.

 After 12 weeks, people drinking blueberry juice showed improvements in cognitive function, blood flow to the brain, and activation of brain areas linked with cognitive function.
 There was also evidence suggesting an improvement in working memory.

-According to another study, lutein, a pigment found in green vegetables like broccoli, helps to preserve crystallized intelligence by protecting the neurons in the brain.
+According to another study, lutein, a pigment found in green vegetables like broccoli, helps preserve crystallized intelligence by protecting the neurons in the brain.
 Intelligence can be categorized into two types: fluid and crystallized.
-Fluid intelligence is your ability to solve new problems without help any from prior knowledge.
+Fluid intelligence is your ability to solve new problems without help from prior knowledge.
 Crystallized intelligence, on the other hand, is your problem-solving ability stemming from years of experience.

-A Harvard University study showed American men who took 50mg of the antioxidant beta-carotene every other day for 15 years delayed cognitive aging.
+A Harvard University study showed that American men who took 50mg of the antioxidant beta-carotene every other day for 15 years delayed cognitive aging.
 They performed significantly better than the placebo group in cognition and verbal memory.
 Not a pill popper?
 Five servings of carrots a week reduce the risk of stroke by 68 percent.

 Besides beta-carotene, carrots have high levels of a compound called luteolin, which could reduce age-related memory deficits and inflammation in the brain, according to a study published in 2010 in the journal Nutrition.
 In the study, mice whose daily diet got supplemented with 20 milligrams of luteolin had reduced inflammation in their brains.
 The researchers said the compound also restored the mice’s memory to the level of younger mice.